YUNGI-KIM/psp3/README.md

 /logout
 ```
 ### Article
-- How to Create Article (Used JSON.
-Method POST)
+- How to Create Article (Used JSON to send data, Method POST)
 ```http request
 /api/articles
 ```